Titonu/configuration-management-service/README.md

 - **Authentication**: Secure API access with API key authentication
 - **RESTful API**: Clean and intuitive API design

+## Functional Requirements Coverage

+The Configuration Management Service fully implements all required functionality, as verified by comprehensive test coverage:

+### Core Configuration Management
+- ✅ **Create Configuration**: Create new configurations with JSON data validated against schemas
+- ✅ **Update Configuration**: Update existing configurations with automatic version incrementing
+- ✅ **Retrieve Configuration**: Get the latest version of a configuration
+- ✅ **Version History**: List all versions of a configuration
+- ✅ **Version Retrieval**: Get a specific version of a configuration
+- ✅ **Rollback**: Roll back to a previous version, creating a new version

+### Schema Management
+- ✅ **Schema Registration**: Register JSON schemas for configuration types
+- ✅ **Schema Retrieval**: Get the schema for a configuration type
+- ✅ **Validation**: Validate configuration data against registered schemas

+### Security & Production Readiness
+- ✅ **Authentication**: API key authentication with client identification
+- ✅ **Error Handling**: Structured error responses with codes and messages
+- ✅ **Multi-User Support**: Client-based isolation for multi-tenant usage

+### Test Coverage
+All functionality is verified through comprehensive test suites:

+1. **Integration Tests** (`tests/integration/configuration_api_test.go`):
+   - End-to-end API testing covering all endpoints
+   - Authentication validation
+   - Error case handling
+   - Full request/response cycle validation

+2. **Unit Tests** (`internal/usecase/configuration_usecase_test.go`):
+   - Business logic validation
+   - Schema validation
+   - Version management
+   - Error handling

+These tests ensure that the service meets all functional requirements and is ready for production use in multi-user environments.

 ## Prerequisites
 - Go 1.21+ (required for building and running the service)
 - SQLite (embedded, no separate installation required)